redspread/spread/README.md

 * `rc.yaml` - replication controller file, there can be only one per directory
 * `/.k2e` - holds arbitrary Kubernetes objects, such as services and secrets

-**Note:** The .ctr file is in .yaml format.
-Containers can still be placed in pods or replication controllers, but encouraging separate container files enables users to eventually reuse containers across an application.
+**What is the *.ctr file?** The .ctr file is the container struct usually found in the pod.yaml or rc.yaml.
+Containers can still be placed in pods or replication controllers, but we're encouraging separate container files because it enables users to eventually reuse containers across an application.

+**Can I deploy a project with just a Dockerfile and *.ctr?** Yes.
+Spread implicitly infers the rest of the app hierarchy.

-###Hello World
+##Hello World

 This assumes you have a <a href="https://blog.redspread.com/2016/02/04/google-container-engine-quickstart/">running Kubernetes cluster</a> and <a href="https://docs.docker.com/machine/get-started/">docker-machine</a> installed.

-1. Install spread with `$ brew tap redspread/homebrew-spread` then `$ brew install spread`
+1. Install Spread with `$ brew tap redspread/homebrew-spread` then `$ brew install spread`
 2. Clone example project `$ git clone http://github.com/redspread/mvp-ex`
 3. Start a docker machine `$ docker machine start <name>` or <a href="https://docs.docker.com/machine/get-started/">create a new machine</a>
 4. Enter in your Docker registry configuration in the correct fields in .k2e/secret.yaml: